OUR VALUES

 FILM NOIR AU CANAL

 With the arrival of thousands of new residents in the Sud-Ouest borough, W. Maxwell decided to get involved in livening up the public space and creating opportunities for people to get together.
 In 2015, we established a free outdoor festival of film noir on the banks of the Lachine Canal.
-In 2019, for its fifth edition, Film Noir au Canal attracted an average of 510 cinephiles for each of its 6 nights.
-The atmosphere there was magical!
+Film Noir au Canal is now in its 7th edition and it attracts an average of 500 moviegoers for each of its screenings.
+The atmosphere there is magical!

 NEW COLLABORATIONS